-If your SRT is equipped with TPMS (Tire Pressure Monitoring System) it will alert you when tire pressure is too low and your tires could be underinflated, or tire pressure is too high and your tires could be overinflated, both of which can lead to uneven tire wear and can cause tire failure.
+If your SRT is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear or can cause tire failure.
 If SRT low tire pressure warning light is on, check all SRT tires for low tire pressure and inflate tires to the recommended tire pressure levels.
-Keep in mind that TPMS does not replace routine tire pressure check and maintenance.
+Keep in mind that Tire Pressure Monitoring System does not replace routine tire pressure check and maintenance.

-What is recommended winter tire pressure for my SRT?
+What is my recommended winter tire pressure for my SRT?

 Recommended tire pressure for SRT is the same for any season, but you may inflate your SRT tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
 Make sure to check your SRT tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.